waltligon/orangefs/doc/design/fs-semantics.md

 To be POSIX compliant, sequential consistency must be maintained in the face of concurrent, overlapping writes.

-In PVFS1 we didn't support this semantic.
+In PVFS1 we didn’t support this semantic.
 The premise was that application programmers are not really doing this, that a well-written application does not have multiple processes writing to the same bytes in the file.
 Instead the PVFS1 semantics said that writes that do not